 preserving ICT history

-Since 1997 NJSZT has been in charge of coordinating the European Computer Driving Licence (ECDL) program in Hungary with a network of 200 educational and exam centres countrywide.
+Since 1997 NJSZT has been in charge of coordinating the ICDL program in Hungary (previously ECDL) with a network of 200 educational and exam centres countrywide.
 To date, more than 500,000 people have joined the program in Hungary, gaining basic computer proficiency so crucial in today’s labour market.
 Last year we successfully transformed the exam delivery from contact type where pupils showed up in person to a non-contact manner, managed and controlled remotely by the test managers.
 It also means that the tests are evaluated automatically by a cloud-based system which was a mutual development of Sophia Testing and Neumann Society.

-Beside ECDL, we are active in levering digital competencies for any profession, with special focus on non-technology workers who would meet any IT solution in their jobs.
+Beside ICDL, we are active in levering digital competencies for any profession, with special focus on non-technology workers who would meet any IT solution in their jobs.

 As a professional organisation, NJSZT is an influential body of the Hungarian IT-sector, hosting successful events and exhibitions, publishing books and providing counselling.
 NJSZT is also active in areas affecting the future, such as robotics and artificial intelligence (AI).
 Based on our extensive network, we support quite many initiatives focusing on emerging technologies.

 Our communities without claiming completeness: